crowdsecurity/crowdsec/README.md

 By detecting, blocking & sharing the threat they faced, all clients are reinforcing each-others (hence the name Crowd-Security).
 Crowdsec is designed for modern infrastructures, with its "*Detect Here, Remedy There*" approach, letting you analyse logs coming from several sources in one place and block threats at various levels (applicative, system, infrastructural) of your stack.

 (*) CrowdSec ships by default with scenarios (brute force, port scan, web scan, etc.) adapted for most context, but you can easily extend it by picking more of them from the [hub](https://hub.crowdsec.net).
-It is also very easy to adapt an existing one or create one yourself.
+It is also easy to adapt an existing one or create one yourself.

 ## :point_right: What it is not